AbdullahAlForman/logistic-regression/README.md

-Here is a formal and professional README template tailored for the uploaded file, assuming it relates to logistic regression for churn analysis:

----

 # Logistic Regression for Customer Churn Prediction

 This repository contains a Jupyter Notebook implementing logistic regression for predicting customer churn.
 The project demonstrates essential steps in data preprocessing, model building, evaluation, and interpretation using Python's Scikit-learn library.